CIBS Funding for Research

 - Provide any other information you consider relevant to this decision.

-Once Dr. Gaspar has received the information, he will review each funding application, and will reply by email notification regarding the application status and CIBS commitment.
+Once Dr. Gaspar has received the information, he will review each funding application with the U.S. Department of Education’s approval, and will reply by email notification regarding the application status and CIBS commitment.

 STEP 2: Once Funding Has Been Awarded

-CIBS funding may be committed from different “types” of funds.
-Therefore, any faculty members or doctoral students approved for CIBS funding should contact the CIBS Business Administrator for consultation on funding specifications and guidelines before traveling or making any purchases they intend to apply against their CIBS funding commitment.
+Any faculty members or doctoral students approved for CIBS funding should contact the CIBS Business Administrator on funding specifications and guidelines before traveling or making any purchases they intend to apply against their CIBS funding commitment.

 STEP 3: Submitting Research Expenses for Reimbursement